jrg94/EECS338/README.md

 	result, this solution can end up with the case where a withdraw waits for any deposit before continuing.
 Of course, this means that withdraws can cause the balance to go negative.

+	Several solutions were attempted such as allocating all the space needed in the parent process then initializing those nodes.
+An array was also used instead of a linked list.
+It was difficult to trace the issue regardless.
+It seems shmat needs to be used to create shared memory spaces for every node.